secondborn-fromDeath/Best-kernel/README.md

 # Updates
 may take anywhere between a day and weeks depending on what it is I have implemented.
-At this moment I am implementing a minimal ACPI driver so yeah...

 # Contributing
 the kernel is a solo project but device drivers (maybe even userspace applications???) are welcome